 Interested students will apply to the NYSSB Committee by November 30 of their Junior or Senior year.

-However, students can start planning to earn the NYSSB by setting personal goals earlier and selecting courses accordingly.
+However, students can start planning to earn the NYSSB earlier by setting personal goals earlier by reviewing the enclosed documents and selecting courses accordingly.